 Judaism: marriage and divorce

-The importance of marriage is emphasised in the Torah [Torah: Law; teaching.
-The word Torah can be used in a narrow sense to mean the first five books of the Hebrew Bible (The Five Books of Moses) and also in a wider sense to include the whole of the Hebrew Bible and the Talmud. ]:
+The Torah [Torah: Law; teaching.
+The word Torah can be used in a narrow sense to mean the first five books of the Hebrew Bible (The Five Books of Moses) and also in a wider sense to include the whole of the Hebrew Bible and the Talmud. ] warns Jews about marrying outside their religion: